-- WorkflowConnection class—Has a new property jtcPath that returns the path to the workflow connection file (.jtc) in the ArcGIS Pro project. getQualifiedTableName is a new method that returns a fully qualified table name for a table in a Workflow Manager database.
+- WorkflowConnection class—Has a new property jtcPath that returns the path to the workflow connection file (.jtc) in the ArcGIS Pro project. getQualifiedTableName is a new method that returns a fully qualified table name for a table in a Workflow Manager (Classic) database.

 - Task items can be shared to ArcGIS Online and Portal for ArcGIS.
 To share a task, you must have an account that is part of an ArcGIS organization and the account must have privileges to create content.

 - From the Manage registered data stores pane, you can register folders and enterprise databases as data stores with your portal's federated servers.
 For more information, see Manage registered data stores.

 - Web scene layers can be shared directly to ArcGIS Online and can optionally be cached locally when sharing to ArcGIS Online and ArcGIS Enterprise 10.5.1 and later.

 - When sharing web scene layers to ArcGIS Enterprise 10.6, the associated feature layer used to generate the scene layer can now reference registered data.

 - Sharing map image layers to ArcGIS Enterprise 10.6 support additional layers and capabilities such as linear referencing, network analysis and more.
 For more information, see Additional layers and capabilities.

 - Sharing a map image layer that contains a utility network enables the utility network and network diagram capabilities.

 - Web feature layers that reference registered data can now include upgraded annotation.
 For more information on upgrading annotation, see Annotation storage.

 - Map Image layers, in addition to web feature layers, can now be overwritten from ArcGIS Pro.
 For more information, see Overwrite a web layer.